 This takes the guessing out of strategic staffing.
 It keeps a content staff, while also optimizing your labor costs.
 This can also be paired with your conversion rate metric to determine a period in which you might be under- or overstaffed.
 If you see a sudden drop in your conversion rate and a high shopper to staff ratio, you’ll know that heavier staffing will probably increase sales and is worth the bump in labor costs.

 How it’s useful: This is a helpful metric to get a better overall picture of your sales: measure your conversion rates against your labor costs.
 High labor costs might look bad, but not if they’re generating more sales.
 This can give you a more detailed and nuanced perspective on what business operations are generating more sales.

 GMROI, for short, tells you how much your profit was based on the amount spent on inventory.
 So if you sold $100,000 in product and your inventory cost was $50,000, your GMROI would be 2 (you earn $2 for every $1 invested in inventory).
 This indicator gathers information on both individual products and inventory as a whole.
 Careful investigation of the GMROI makes it easy to determine which products to push and where to place them in your retail space.

 How it’s useful: There are industry standards for GMROI, so this is simple and tangible way of hitting benchmarks.
 Look up what an optimal GMROI is for your retail niche and let it optimize your inventory and ordering.

-Your POS Can Help with Your Retail KPIs
+Your POS Can Measure and Report Your Retail KPIs

 Advanced POS software like KORONA helps retailers analyze important data, like these KPIs and many others.
-Through customer databases, detailed inventory tracking, smart reporting and much more, your point of sale solution must be much more than a cash register.
+Through customer databases, detailed inventory tracking, smart reporting and much more, your point of sale solution must be the hub of all business operations.
 Click below to find out more about KORONA.